-Montreal Impact is one of the Canadian soccer teams competing in the Eastern Conference of Major League Soccer, playing their home games at the Saputo Stadium in Montreal, Quebec.
+Montreal Impact are one of the Canadian soccer teams competing in the Eastern Conference of Major League Soccer, playing their home games at the Saputo Stadium in Montreal, Quebec.
 Impact were founded in 2010, and began playing in MLS in 2012 as the league’s 19th franchise and third Canadian club.
 Montreal’s first MLS game saw them lose 2-0 away to fellow Canadian’s Vancouver Whitecaps.
-The first home game of Montreal Impact was a 1-1 draw with Chicago Fire in front of 58,912 fans.
+The club drew a crowd of 58,912 fans for their first home game, a a 1-1 draw with Chicago Fire.

 It broke the attendance record for a soccer match in Montreal.
-Weeks later, 60,860 fans watched Impact versus LA Galaxy, breaking the attendance record for a professional soccer match in all of Canada.
+Weeks later, 60,860 fans watched Impact versus LA Galaxy, breaking the Canadian attendance record.

 Impact finished their first season seventh in the Eastern Conference with a 12-16-6 record.

 Impact improved in 2013 with a 14-13-7 record, finishing fifth in the Eastern Conference, before an awful 6-18-10 record in 2014 saw them finish 10th in the East.
 They were much better in 2015, Montreal finishing third with a 15-13-6 record.

 Montreal Impact Betting Lines Today

 Before placing your game day bets on Montreal, make sure to freqently reference the current betting lines.
 They’ll help you determine where the best value lies.